DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 The truth is, it’s not uncommon that individuals with the greatest ability to help law enforcement have some potential liability.
 With this in mind, the SEC Whistleblower Program allows for whistleblowers with potential culpability to report securities violations.
 In fact, only individuals who have been criminally convicted of related wrongdoing are barred from receiving an SEC whistleblower award.
 All other less culpable whistleblowers may receive an award, but it will be reduced based upon their level of culpability.
 For instance, individuals who initially were unaware that they were assisting others in committing securities violations or were pressured by their superiors to engage in the violations may be eligible to participate in the program.

-Due to our extensive SEC and DOJ prosecutorial experience, we regularly advise potential SEC whistleblowers with criminal or civil liability.
-And, in keeping with our firm’s ‘history of firsts,’ we are proud to have represented the first SEC whistleblower to receive criminal immunity.
+Due to our extensive SEC and DOJ prosecutorial experience, we regularly advise potential SEC whistleblowers with potential criminal or civil liability.
+And, in keeping with our firm’s ‘history of firsts,’ we are proud to have represented the first SEC whistleblower to receive criminal immunity (and a substantial whistleblower award).

 Citizenship is not a factor; foreign nationals are encouraged and regularly participate in the SEC Whistleblower Program.
 In fact, whistleblowers from more than 100 countries have submitted tips to the SEC and, in 2014, the agency announced an award of more than $30 million to an international whistleblower!

-As of December 2020, approximately 11% of our SEC Whistleblower Program clients were foreign nationals.
-In representing international whistleblowers, we have traveled abroad to meet, conduct due diligence and collect additional evidence of wrongdoing.
-For SEC briefings and the related prep sessions, we have paid our clients’ travel expenses to the United States.
+At SEC Whistleblower Advocates, we regularly represent foreign nationals.
+In these representations, we have traveled abroad to meet, conduct due diligence and collect additional evidence of wrongdoing.

 Yes.
 After the financial crisis and the serial misconduct that preceded it, Congress and the Commission wanted to ensure that knowledgeable individuals were empowered and encouraged to report possible securities violations to the SEC.
 As such, if they satisfy additional procedural requirements, gatekeepers are eligible to participate in the SEC Whistleblower Program.
 In fact, we represented the first officer of a public company to receive an SEC Whistleblower Program award.
 Due to the high-stakes and special procedural requirements, potential SEC whistleblowers who serve as gatekeepers may wish to review our related Thomsen Reuters webinars and articles in prominent trade publications.